dsanson/dsanson.github.com/cv.markdown

 Other Service
 =============

--   Session Chair: Central APA, 2010; Central APA, 2009; Pacific APA, 2006.
+-   Session Chair: Central Division Meeting of the American Philosophical Association, 2010; Central Division Meeting of the American Philosophical Association, 2009; Pacific Division Meeting of the American Philosophical Association, 2006.